The short version

 You've just been briefed on a listing and need to prospect before it goes live

 → SCAYLED.
 Drop the address, scan the 650 ft radius, call the same-building tenants first.
+This is the workflow I built the product around.

 A client wants a comprehensive market analysis for a submarket

 → CoStar.
-Absorption, vacancy, rent growth, comparables — the aggregate market picture SCAYLED doesn't do.
+Absorption, vacancy, rent growth, comparables, the aggregate market picture SCAYLED doesn't do.

 A vendor wants a CMA before signing a listing agreement